baltagih/superSnake/README.md

 Snake game with bombs and power ups

 # Rules
- The newest bomb kills you, the rest don't do anything so keep track of them Food gives you +1 score and adds the lenght by one You hit a wall, you die
+ The newest bomb kills you, the rest don't do anything so keep track of them \n Food gives you +1 score and adds the lenght by one You hit a wall, you die
  You eat yourself, you die